Summary of changes

 Workaround: Update any workflows comparing HRNs to perform the comparison against the new HRN construct, including the OrgID.

-Known issue: Visualization of data is not yet supported inside HERE Workspace for the following layer types: index, object store and interactive map.
+Known issue: Visualization of data is not yet supported by the Data Inspector for index or interactive map layer types.